json-schema-org/blog/pages/posts/json-schema-in-5-minutes.md

 JSON Schema is both the name given to the project and the artefact (A JSON Schema) that defines the required validation.
 The validation rules are expressed by defining constraints against the JSON data.

-The JSON data we are validating is called a "JSON instance".
+The JSON data you are validating is called a "JSON instance".

 ## JSON Schema
-JSON Schema the project is located on GitHub under the organization name "json-schema-org".
+JSON Schema the project is located [on GitHub](https://github.com/json-schema-org) under the organization name "json-schema-org".
 It is comprised of several git repositories used to track changes and enable collaboration on the specification and supporting resources.

 The JSON Schema specification is made up of technical specification documents currently published canonically through the Internet Engineering Task Force (IETF) as a series of "personal drafts".
 A "personal draft" is the category given to documents published on the IETF which are from an IETF working group.